 Concerns about climate change have caused millions of people around the world to reconsider the ways their decisions are impacting the environment.
-And more and more consumers are searching for ways to decrease their carbon footprints, whether through recycling, moving to more energy-efficient vehicles, or even by searching for sustainable clothing brands.
+And more and more consumers are searching for ways to decrease their carbon footprints, whether through recycling, moving to more energy-efficient vehicles, or even by searching for eco-friendly clothing brands.

 But finding genuinely sustainable clothing brands isn’t a simple endeavor.
 The industry is filled with ‘fast fashion’ (those designers and manufacturers that pump out new trends as quickly as possible, maximizing profit and the amount of damage done to the environment).